EndPointCorp/end-point-blog/2021/08/kubernetes.md

 > If you're interested in learning more about the process of actually writing that app, it's all documented in another blog post: [Building REST APIs with .NET 5, ASP.NET Core, and PostgreSQL](https://www.endpoint.com/blog/2021/07/dotnet-5-web-api/).

+> If you're following along, now would be a good time to download the source code of the web application that we're going to be playing with.
+You can find it on [GitHub](https://github.com/megakevin/end-point-blog-dotnet-5-web-api).
+From now on, we'll use that as the root deirectory of all the files we create and modify.

+> Also, be sure to delete or put aside the `k8s` directory.
+We'll be building that throughot the rest of this post.

 # Deploying the database

 Let's begin with the Postgres database.
 Similar as before, we start by setting up a deployment with one pod and one container.
 We can do so with a deployment configuration YAML file like this: